watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 	**For Mac users:**

-	1. In a Terminal window, navigate to the directory where you downloaded the zip file, and copy it across to the newly created **self** directory on the Raspberry Pi using: `scp self-sdk-develop.zip pi@{pi's_IP_address}:/home/pi/self/`
+	1. In a Terminal window, navigate to the directory where you downloaded the zip file, and copy it across to the newly created **self** directory on the Raspberry Pi using: `scp self-sdk-master.zip pi@{IPaddress}:/home/pi/self/`

 	**For Windows users:**